 Roll the tortillas up.
 Put them in the fridge for an hour to firm up before you cut them.

 If you are going to freeze them, I would wrap them in waxed paper and then put them in a freezer bag.
-I kept these in the fridge and used them the next day so I did not wrap them in paper, just a Ziploc bag.
+I kept these in the fridge and used them the next day so I did not wrap them in the paper, just a Ziploc bag.

 When you are ready to cook them off, trim the ends off of the tortillas and cut them into 6 slices.
-Make your clean up a little easier than I did and line the pan with tin foil.
+Make your clean-up a little easier than I did and line the pan with tin foil.

 Put the tortillas under the broiler for about 3 minutes, or until the cheese is melted and golden brown.